swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 alphanumeric characters and hyphens.
 Hyphens may not occur at the beginning or end, nor consecutively within a scope.
-The maximum length of a package name is 39 characters.
+The maximum length of a package scope is 39 characters.
 A valid package scope matches the following regular expression pattern:

 ```regexp